ubernomzy/ISY503-Assessment3-NLP/README.md

 - Tested codes and brainstormed with the team on some design and direction of functions
 - Finalised presentation videos with slides for the submission
 - verifying that the BERT model's inference output integrated correctly with the Flask web interface
-- resolving mismatches between the model's output format and the frontend's expected response
+- resolving mismatches between the model's output format and the frontend's expected response, whilst maintaining repository structure
+- compile and amend codes using Python to join the back-end interface with the model

 ---

 ### 👤 Kelly Araujo — Student ID: A00214756